cloud4rpi/docs/docs/mqtt_api.md

 # Commands Stream

-Used to receive commangs from the [Control Panels](https://cloud4rpi.io/control-panels) in real time.
+Receive commangs from the [Control Panels](https://cloud4rpi.io/control-panels) in real time by subscribing to the following topic.

 ## Topic